PhoenixTales/wiki.gothicarchive.org/characters.md

 - wears `red-brown leather armor`
 - `deep red tattoo that sharply and precisely covered the left side of the face and neck`

+## Dead Fire Mage Apprentice
+- apprentice of _Hellfire_, removed in late alpha
+- lies dead in _Troll Canyon Ravine_ where he was trying to collect a _Devil Mushroom_
+- it is hinted that he was either murdered, or that his body was robbed after his death before player found him
+  - _Nimblefinger_ tries to sell this apprentice's _Fire Stone_ to the player
+  - `HELLFIRE: So that wretched imp [Nimblefinger] tried to sell you the Fire Stone, tststs.
+This Fire Stone belongs to my apprentice, whom I haven't seen for two days.
+He was on his way to pick a devil mushroom in the ravine.`

 ## Demon Summoner
 - ex `Alchemist Of Fire`
 - `has a lot to offer` (_Sleeper's Ban_)